frdx/Sample-ERC-721-contract/README.md

 ### **Contract verification**

-Run the below for Rinkeby with your contract name:
+Run the below for Rinkeby verification with your contract name:

 ```
 truffle run verify <contract_name> --network rinkeby